AnkitChoudhaary/Fusion-of-Custom-Search-Engine-with-LLMs/readme.md

 ## Overview

-This project, undertaken as part of the Data Structure and Algorithms course (Fall 2023-24), focuses on optimizing corpus query processing using a fusion of a custom search engine and Large Language Models (LLMs).
-The assignment involved implementing a search mechanism and scoring system to identify top-k paragraphs for input queries, feeding them to LLMs to improve results, and speed up queries for large documents.
+This project, undertaken as part of the Data Structures and Algorithms course (Fall 2023-24), focuses on optimizing corpus query processing using a fusion of a custom search engine and Large Language Models (LLMs).
+The assignment involved implementing a search mechanism and scoring system to identify top-k paragraphs for input queries, feeding them to LLMs to improve results and speed up queries for large documents.

 ## Project Components